Hampter/raygui-template/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 Setup:

-	Create an empty folder for your project
+1. Create an empty folder for your project
-	You can clone or download the files and the folder named game into your empty folder Click on the premake-VisualStudio.bat file, and you are set to code!
+2. You can clone or download the files and the folder named game into your empty folder
+3. Click on the `setup.bat` file, and you are set to code!

 -----------------------------------------------------------------------------------------------------------------------------
 Links: